awsdocs/amazon-redshift-getting-started-guide/doc_source/rs-gsg-launch-sample-cluster.md

       Because you created your IAM role from the console, it has the `AmazonRedshiftAllCommandsFullAccess` policy attached\.
 This allows Amazon Redshift to copy, load, query, and analyze data from Amazon resources in your IAM account\.

-   For information on how to manage the default IAM role for a cluster, see [Creating an IAM role as default for Amazon Redshift ](https://docs.aws.amazon.com/redshift/latest/mgmt/default-iam-role.html.html) in the *Amazon Redshift Cluster Management Guide*\.
+   For information on how to manage the default IAM role for a cluster, see [Creating an IAM role as default for Amazon Redshift](https://docs.aws.amazon.com/redshift/latest/mgmt/default-iam-role.html)\.

 1. \(Optional\) In the **Additional configurations** section, turn off **Use defaults** to modify **Network and security**, **Database configuration**, **Maintenance**, **Monitoring**, and **Backup** settings\.